isc-projects/stork/doc/install.rst

 Prometheus Integration
 ----------------------

-The Stork agent, by default, makes the
+The Stork Agent, by default, makes the
 Kea (and eventually, BIND 9) statistics are available in a format understandable by Prometheus (it works as a Prometheus exporter, in Prometheus nomenclature).
-If the Prometheus server is available, it can be configured to monitor Stork agents.
-To enable Stork agent monitoring, the ``prometheus.yml`` (which is typically stored in /etc/prometheus/, but this may vary depending on the installation) must be edited to add the following entries there:
+If the Prometheus server is available, it can be configured to monitor Stork Agents.
+To enable Stork Agent monitoring, the ``prometheus.yml`` (which is typically stored in /etc/prometheus/, but this may vary depending on the installation) must be edited to add the following entries there: